FIVE DAYS IN DUTCHESS

 For a very special dinner, continue south along Route 9 to the world’s premier culinary college.
 Your dinner at American Bounty, or Bocuse, could be created by the next Charlie Palmer or Roy Yamaguchi.
 Founded in 1946, the CIA has trained culinary icons including Grant Achatz, Anthony Bourdain, and Cat Cora. www.ciachef.edu/newyork

 Village of Millerton

 A hybrid of historic and eclectic, Millerton is a walkable district with shops, cafes, and art galleries galore.
-There’s also the indie Oblong Books & Music, the Gilmor Glass studio, and the venerable Harney and Sons tea room.
+There’s also the indie Oblong Books & Music, and the venerable Harney and Sons tea room.

 McEnroe Organic Farm, Millerton